Reuh/anselme/REFERENCE.md

 ```

-Functions with arguments can also be called with a "method-like" syntax (though Anselme has no concept of classes and methods):
+Functions with arguments can also be called with a "method-like" syntax using the `!` operator (though Anselme has no concept of classes and methods):

 ```
 $ f(a)
     called with {a}

-"an argument".f
+"an argument"!f

 $ f(a, b)
     called with {a} and {b}

-"an argument".f("another argument")
+"an argument"!f("another argument")
 ```

 If the function has a return value, any of these calls will of course return the value.